 Accommodation: Hotel.

-Rolling on the beautiful Ho Chi Minh road
+Rolling along the beautiful Ho Chi Minh Road

 Accommodation: Hotel at Kham Duc.